 • Securities and Commodities Fraud

-• Representing major US broker-dealer in litigation under the Commodity Exchange Act arising from allegations of manipulative quoting designed to inflate volatility indices
+• Representing major US broker-dealer in commodities-fraud claims before the district court and on appeal to the Seventh Circuit arising from allegations of manipulative quoting designed to inflate volatility indices

 • Representing major auditing firm in securities-fraud litigation arising from collapse of a major European bank